Smritigupta545/Real-Time-Chat-Application/README.md

 $ node server.js
 ```

-3. Now, the server is running, open the link http://localhost:5000/chat.html to access the chat interface
+3. Now, the server is running,to access the chat interface

 4. Type your name and the 2nd person name and press done to establish a connection.
 You will see the entire chat history retrieved between the two people.